 (Spoken on October 28th, 1972)

-A life of spiritual discipline is one of constant vigilance over the small details, not only of one’s thoughts and states of consciousness but also of one’s daily conduct and reaction.
-Spiritual seekers are likely to be carried away by grand ideals in their spiritual quest while forgetting, in a state of untutored ignorance, that the details, the small units of practice, are going to make up the large achievement of the spiritual goal.
+A life of spiritual discipline is one of constant vigilance over the small details, not only of one's thoughts and states of consciousness but also of one's daily conduct and reaction.
+Spiritual seekers are likely to be carried away by a notion of the big and the large as the ideas of their spiritual quest while forgetting, in a state of untutored ignorance, that the details, the small units of practice, are going to make up the large achievement of the spiritual goal.

-The goal, which is the realisation of the spirit, is intimately related to the processes that are involved in the practice.
+The goal, which is the realisation of the Spirit, is intimately related to the processes that are involved in the practice.
 As it is usually said, the end that we are going to achieve is nothing but the culmination of the evolution of the means that we are adopting in the practice.
-The fruit that we enjoy from a tree is the finality of a long process of evolution of what we call the tree, which has arisen from the seed, arisen from an incipient stage of invisibility and comparative unimportance.
+The fruit that we enjoy from a tree is the finale of a long process of evolution of what we call the tree, which has arisen from the seed, arisen from an incipient stage of invisibility and comparative unimportance.
 We know how large, strong and spacious the tree is and how delicious is the fruit that it yields, but all this has come from a relatively insignificant factor that we call a small seed, which we are likely to cast away without giving it much value or meaning.
 But unfortunately, the small seed has been the mother which has been nurturing this spacious tree and embodying within its bosom the luscious fruit which delights the senses of man.
-It is, therefore, no use merely gazing at the possibility of having a large tree and delicious fruit without paying any attention to the factor of the seed involved in it because without the seed there is no tree, and without the tree there is no fruit, notwithstanding the fact that the seed seems insignificant.
+It is, therefore, no use merely gazing at the possibility of having a large tree and delicious fruit without paying any attention to the factor of the seed involved in it because without the seed there is no tree, and without the tree there is no fruit, notwithstanding the fact that the seed is very small and does not seem to have much worth.
 The timber of the tree is so costly and the small seed has no such value, yet the tree and timber have come from this seed.
 But for the seed, there would have been no tree.

 In a similar manner, we may say that the vast achievement of spiritual realisation, the yoga siddhi, perfection in the practice of yoga, which is so attractive and so very charming, so enrapturing even to think, is constituted of very fine, subtle factors which come before us every day but which we totally ignore as not connected with the goal of our realisation.
 But this is a mistake.
 The goal is not far from us.
 It is not a distant ideal spatially disconnected from us so that we can cut off the means from the end.
 We cannot sever the relationship between the end and the means, and in this particular context, this relationship is more intimate than the connection that we usually see between temporal means and temporal ends.